 The program is financed by payroll taxes and income taxes on benefits that are credited to the OASI and DI trust funds.
-The payroll tax is generally 12.4 percent of earnings up to a maximum annual amount (\$147,000 in 2022).
+The payroll tax, which accounts for 96 percent of the revenues, is generally 12.4 percent of earnings up to a maximum annual amount (\$160,200 in 2023).
 Workers and their employers each pay half; self-employed people pay the entire amount.
 In addition to tax revenues, the trust funds also receive intragovernmental interest payments on the Treasury securities they hold.
-Although the two trust funds are legally separate, CBO generally follows the common analytical convention of considering them as combined trust funds, known as the Old-Age, Survivors, and Disability Insurance (OASDI) trust funds.
+Although the two trust funds are legally separate, in some of its analyses, the Congressional Budget Office considers them as combined trust funds, known as the Old-Age, Survivors, and Disability Insurance (OASDI) trust funds.

-Outlays for Social Security consist of retirement and disability benefits and the program's administrative costs.
+Outlays for Social Security consist of benefit payments and the program's administrative costs.

-As discussed in this report, the program's revenues consist of receipts from the payroll tax, the income tax on benefits, and transfers from the general fund of the Treasury.
+As discussed in this report, the program's revenues consist of receipts from the payroll tax and the income tax on benefits.
+(If transfers are made from the general fund of the Treasury, they are also shown as revenues.)
 Revenues do not include interest credited to the Social Security trust funds.

-Social Security Outlays and Revenues in 2021
+Social Security Outlays and Revenues in 2022

-The Outlook for Social Security: 2022 to 2096
+The Outlook for Social Security: 2023 to 2097

 CBO's long-term projections of Social Security's finances under a scheduled-benefits scenario reflect the assumption that benefits will be paid as scheduled under the provisions of the Social Security Act, regardless of balances in the Social Security trust funds.
-(See Notes for more details.)
+(For details about the basis for those projections, see Notes.
+For more information about what would happen to benefit payments if the balances were exhausted, see Appendix A.)

-In those projections, spending for Social Security increases rapidly in relation to gross domestic product (GDP) over the next decade as the large baby-boom generation retires.
-That growth then slows as members of that generation die, but spending continues to rise throughout the 75-year projection period because of increases in life expectancy.
-Increases in spending for Social Security relative to GDP would continue after 2096.
+In CBO's projections under a scheduled-benefits scenario, spending for Social Security increases rapidly in relation to gross domestic product (GDP) over the next decade as the large baby-boom generation continues to reach retirement ages.
+Growth then slows as members of that generation die and people from later generations become eligible for Social Security, but spending continues to rise throughout the 75-year projection period because life expectancy increases.
+Growth in spending for Social Security relative to GDP would continue after 2097.

 Unlike outlays, revenues for Social Security remain stable in relation to the size of the economy.
 Payroll tax revenues decrease slightly, and receipts from income taxes on Social Security benefits increase slightly.
-Those changes offset each other, so the amount of tax revenues credited to the trust funds remains roughly unchanged as a percentage of GDP.
+Those changes offset each other, so the amount of tax revenues credited to the trust funds remains roughly unchanged as a percentage of GDP, a trend that would continue after 2097.

 CBO's projections of Social Security's spending and revenues are subject to considerable uncertainty.
 If the population or economy differ from the agency's projections, then spending and revenues will differ as well.
-Those differences could be especially large in the later years of the projection period, because differences in the underlying projections would compound over time.
+Those differences could be especially large in the later years of the projection period because differences in the underlying projections would compound over time.